RobertTLange/gymnax/README.md

 }
 ```

-Much of the design of `gymnax` has been inspired by the classic OpenAI gym RL environment API.
-It relies on bits and pieces from DeepMind's JAX eco-system.
+Much of the design of `gymnax` has been inspired by the classic OpenAI gym RL environment API and DeepMind's JAX eco-system.
 I am grateful to the JAX team and Matteo Hessel for their support and motivating words.
 Finally, a big thank you goes out to the TRC team at Google for granting me TPU quota for benchmarking `gymnax`.

 ## Notes, Development & Questions :question:

 - If you find a bug or want a new feature, feel free to contact me [@RobertTLange](https://twitter.com/RobertTLange) or create an issue :hugs:
 - You can check out the history of release modifications in [`CHANGELOG.md`](CHANGELOG.md) (*added, changed, fixed*).
 - You can find a set of open milestones in [`CONTRIBUTING.md`](CONTRIBUTING.md).

 <details>
-  <summary>Important design questions (control flow, random numbers, episode termination). </summary>
+  <summary>Design Notes (control flow, random numbers, episode termination). </summary>

-1. All random number/PRNGKey handling has to be done explicitly outside of the environment function calls.
-This allows for more control and less opacity.
-2. Each step transition requires you to pass a set of environment parameters `step(., env_params, .)`, which specify the transition/reward function.
-We do not have to `jit` over this axis and hence you are flexible to incorporate environment non-stationarities of your choosing!
+1. Each step transition requires you to pass a set of environment parameters `env.step(rng, state, action, env_params)`, which specify the  'hyperparameters' of the environment.
+You can
-3. Episode termination has to be handled outside of the simple transition call.
-This could for example be done using a placeholder output in the scanned function.
-4. The estimated speed gains may depend on your hardware as well as your specific policy parametrization.
-In general this will also depend on how much parallelism your algorithm utilizes and the episode length through which we `scan` + `jit`.
-5. Boolean conditionals are eliminated by replacing them by weighted sums.
-E.g.: `r_effective = r * (1 - done) + r_term * done`
+2. `gymnax` automatically resets an episode after termination.
+This way we can ensure that trajectory rollouts with fixed amounts of steps continue rolling out transitions.
+3. If you want calculate evaluation returns simply mask the sum using the binary discount vector.
 </details>